passionfruition/LIRI-Node-App/README.md

 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a _Language_ Interpretation and Recognition Interface.
 LIRI is a command line node app that takes in parameters and gives you back data.

-Type of Data that can be returned
+Possible information returned about:
-* Concert Information
+* Concerts
-* Spotify
+* Spotify songs
-* Omdb movies
+* OMDb movies

 # APIs
 * [Bands In Town](https://artists.bandsintown.com/support/bandsintown-api)